theshreek/theshreek/README.md

 - 👋 Hi, I’m @theshreek
 - 👀 I’m interested in Frontend
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @theshreek at linkedin